cotes2020/jekyll-theme-chirpy/_posts/00CodeNote/0.DS/2019-08-25-7-DS-Basic1-PriorityQueues.md

   - takes `O(n)` time, insert each element in O(1) time.
 - in Phase 2 we repeatedly `remove the minimal element from P` using the **removeMin** method.
   - the running time of each **removeMin** operation is proportional to the size of P.
-    - the bottleneck computation is the <font color=red> repeated “selection” of the minimum element in Phase 2. </font>
+    - the bottleneck computation is the <font color=OrangeRed> repeated “selection” of the minimum element in Phase 2. </font>
     - For this reason, this algorithm is better known as **selection-sort**
     - the bottleneck is in Phase 2: `repeatedly remove an entry with smallest key from the priority queue P`.
       - The size of P starts at n and incrementally decreases with each removeMin until it becomes 0.